rails/rails/guides/source/action_view_helpers.md

 ## Assets

-An `AssetTagHelper` module provides methods for generating HTML that links views to assets such as images, JavaScript files, stylesheets, and feeds.
+A set of methods for generating HTML that links views to assets such as images, JavaScript files, stylesheets, and feeds.

 By default, Rails links to these assets on the current host in the public folder, but you can direct Rails to link to assets from a dedicated assets